Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 In fact, these are probably the three best non-email alternatives to staying connected with your contacts:

-• A phone call: You can use your trusty cell phone for this, or a cloud-based business phone service if your company’s invested in one.
-The perk of having an actual phone system is that most of them let you place and receive calls across all your devices, and include conferencing, business SMS, and maybe even online fax functionality.
+• A phone call: You can use your trusty cell phone for this, or a business phone service if your company’s invested in one.
+The perk of having a business phone number or virtual phone number is that you can place and receive calls across all your devices, and include conferencing, business SMS, and maybe even online fax functionality.

 • Video meetings: Virtual meetings lets you talk face-to-face with colleagues, clients, and customers wherever you are in the world.
-Having a good video conferencing software is useful when you just need a more in-depth conversation than a “just checking in email”—and it even gives you the ability to screen share and save your meeting recordings too.
+Having a software for conference calls is useful when you just need a more in-depth conversation than a “just checking in email”—and it even gives you the ability to screen share and save your meeting recordings too.

 • Real-time messaging: Why clog up your inbox when you can just send someone a message in a group chat?